TheKrystalShip/KGSM/README.md

 KGSM is a simple and efficient tool for installing, updating, and managing game servers on Linux systems.

+KGSM streamlines the setup of game servers and allows users to interact with them while maintaining a hands-off approach once the servers are created.
+By providing scripts for starting, stopping, and restarting game servers, KGSM eliminates the need for ongoing involvement.
+This is achieved through the creation of a systemd service file and a [server].manage.sh file that handle all necessary operations.

 ## Compatibility

 KGSM is designed to work with `bash`, `systemd`, and optionally `ufw`.